+Let $k$ be an algebraically closed field of characteristic not 2.
+The periodicity theorem of Kn\"orrer \cite{Knorrer} shows that the indecomposable Ulrich bundles on a smooth quadric hypersurface in $\PP^{2g+1}$ over $k$ have rank $2^{g-1}$.
+In this paper we construct Ulrich bundles of the same rank $2^{g-1}$ on every smooth complete intersection $X$ of 2 quadrics in $\PP^{2g+1}$, and we show that every Ulrich bundle has rank of the form $r2^{g-2}$ where $r\geq 2$ and $rg$ is even.
+To prove this we use an equivalence of categories that extends Reid's famous description of the Jacobian of a hyperelliptic curve \cite{ReidThesis}.

 Let $X\subset \PP^n$ be a projective scheme with homogenous coordinate ring $P_X$.
-A sheaf $\sE$ on $X$ is called Ulrich if the graded module of twisted global sections $H^0_*(\sE)$ is a maximal Cohen-Macaulay $P_X$-module generated in degree 0 and having linear free resolution over the coordinate ring of $\PP^n$, or equivalently if $H^i(\sE(m)) = 0$ for all $m$ with $-1\ge m \ge -\dim X$ and all $i$.
+Recall that a sheaf $\sE$ on $X$ is called Ulrich if the graded module of twisted global sections $H^0_*(\sE)$ is a maximal Cohen--Macaulay $P_X$-module generated in degree 0 and having linear free resolution over the coordinate ring of $\PP^n$, or equivalently if $H^i(\sE(m)) = 0$ for all $m$ with $-1\ge m \ge -\dim X$ and all $i$.
 See \cite{ES1} for further information and examples.

-The goal of this paper is to understand Ulrich sheaves on the smooth complete intersection $X$ defined by two quadratic forms $q_1, q_2$ on $\PP^{2g+1}$ over an algebraically closed field $k$ of characteristic not 2.
+Let $X$ be the smooth complete intersection defined by two quadratic forms $q_1, q_2$ on $\PP^{2g+1}$ over an algebraically closed field $k$ of characteristic not 2.

 The pencil of quadrics $sq_{1}+tq_{2}, (s,t)\in \PP^{1}$ becomes singular at $2g+2$ points of $\PP^{1}$.
 Let $E$ be the hyperelliptic curve with homogeneous coordinate ring $k[s,t,y]/(y^{2} - f)$ branched over these points, and let $C$ be the $\ZZ$-graded Clifford algebra of the form $sq_1+tq_2$ over $k[s,t]$.